UKTechArena/.github/FAQ.md

 **4. Why is the image quality calculation failing?**

 This can happen for a number of reasons but most likely either you are missing some dependencies or there is no GPU available to render the images.

-## To innovate and develop core part of compression and decompression algorithm

-**1. Are external libraries such as Draco allowed in the submissions?
-Draco example gets a score of ~65.5/80**

-External libraries for core part of compression and decompression algorithm are **not allowed** including Draco, zlib/zstd, etc.
-Draco is just for reference (~65/80).

-**2. Are there any requirements for file formats after compression?
-AI and non-AI examples writes .gltf file formats after compression while the Draco example just uses .drc.
-If any file format is allowed after compression or are there required formats?**

-There are file format requirement **due to limitation of automatic evaluation framework**,

-It expects:
-- input and decoded file format needs to be .obj or .gltf
-- input and encoded file format should contain the same information along side original and compressed geometry data respectively, to be able to calculate the compression ratio correctly.